A Dennis the Menace Christmas: Plot

 Dennis leaves Mr. Wilson's house in tears after becoming heartbroken which is when the scene switches to The Santa Claus in a police car.
 He magically escapes custody.
-He turns out to be The Angel of Christmas Past, Present, and Future who intervenes to help save Christmas for the Mitchell and Wilson families.
+He turns out to be The Angel of Christmas Past, Present and Future who intervenes to help save Christmas for the Mitchell and Wilson families.

 The Angel takes Mr. Wilson to his childhood home in the 1950s, where he runs to his bathtub to put his neighbor's model boats which he thinks are in the wrong place, when the nozzle breaks and floods the room, which causes his neighbor to lose his temper at him.

-The Angel then takes him back to the present, and Mr. Wilson sees Dennis's parents do not have enough money for presents as a result of having to hand over so much money to the Wilsons in order to fix the damage which is caused by Dennis's behaviour and Dennis starting to have a hatred for Christmas after thinking what Mr. Wilson said to him.
+The Angel then takes him back to the present, and Mr. Wilson sees Alice and Henry do not have enough money for presents as a result of having to hand over so much money to the Wilsons in order to fix the damage which is caused by Dennis' behaviour and Dennis starting to have a hatred for Christmas after thinking what Mr. Wilson said to him.
 He also notices how depressed his wife is because she really wants to celebrate Christmas, but due to her husband's hatred for the holidays they are unable to.
-He soon realizes he must put an end to it.
+He soon realises he must put an end to it.

 Finally, the Angel takes him to the future, where it is bleak and the atmosphere requires SPF 800 sunscreen because of global warming since 2019.
 His house is abandoned, and Dennis is shown to be old, lonely, childless, and having a dislike of Christmas (and, in the process, repeating what Mr. Wilson says to him — and other kids — about Christmas).
-Mr. Wilson realizes that what he has said is not true after discovering his mistake.
+Mr. Wilson realises that what he has said is not true after discovering his mistake.
 It is the final epiphany that convinces Mr. Wilson to change his outlook on Christmas and makes him vow to celebrate Christmas with others.

 Mr. Wilson then wakes up to find himself back in the present, and spreads his Christmas joy around the neighborhood.
 Dennis wakes up in the next morning with a tree loaded with gifts.
-Mr. Wilson helps Dennis's parents with finances, talks to Dennis and cheers him up with holiday joy (while also apologizing to him for what he has said).
+Mr. Wilson helps Alice and Henry with finances, talks to Dennis and cheers him up with holiday joy (while also apologising to him for what he has said).
 Mr. Wilson and his wife have a big Christmas tree in their living room, and his childhood fishing pole is purchased online.
 Dennis races with Jack on his new bicycle, and loses.
 Jack and Dennis become friends.
-And for the first time in 30 years, it snows in the community.
+And for the first time in thirty years, it snows in the community.

 The film ends with the Angel sitting on a roof reflecting on how much he loves happy endings before popping back to the North Pole, and the kids riding their bikes before Dennis accidentally crashes into Mr. Wilson.